hencou/esp8266_milight_hub/README.md

 pip install -U https://github.com/platformio/platformio-core/archive/develop.zip
 ```

-You can find pre-compiled firmware images on the [releases](https://github.com/sidoh/esp8266_milight_hub/releases).

 #### Configure WiFi

-This project uses [WiFiManager](https://github.com/tzapu/WiFiManager) to avoid the need to hardcode AP credentials in the firmware.

-When the ESP powers on, you should be able to see a network named "ESPXXXXX", with XXXXX being an identifier for your ESP.
-Connect to this AP and a window should pop up prompting you to enter WiFi credentials.

-The network password is "**milightHub**".

-#### Get IP Address

-Both mDNS and SSDP are supported.

-* OS X - you should be able to navigate to http://milight-hub.local.
-* Windows - you should see a device called "ESP8266 MiLight Gateway" show up in your network explorer.
-* Linux users can install [avahi](http://www.avahi.org/) (`sudo apt-get install avahi-daemon` on Ubuntu), and should then be able to navigate to http://milight-hub.local.
+Configure the Wifi and Mesh settings in the header of main.cpp

 #### Use it!

 The HTTP endpoints (shown below) will be fully functional at this point.
-You should also be able to navigate to `http://<ip_of_esp>`, or `http://milight-hub.local` if your client supports mDNS.
+You should also be able to navigate to `http://<ip_of_esp>`
 The UI should look like this:

 ![Web UI](http://imgur.com/XNNigvL.png)

 ## REST endpoints

 1. `GET /`.
 Opens web UI.
+You'll need to upload it first.
 1. `GET /about`.
 Return information about current firmware version.
 1. `POST /system`.
 Post commands in the form `{"comamnd": <command>}`.
 Currently supports the commands: `restart`.
 1. `POST /firmware`.
 OTA firmware update.